killermann/facilitator-cards/content/cards/magnet-statements.md

 Let the *Magnet Statements* run for as long as you like, until the group runs out of statements to make, or until you feel the energy waning."
 external_link: ""
 general_notes: ""
-pairs_with: "Poster Presentation,Matchstick Convos,What\'s the MVP?,5 Why\'s "
+pairs_with: "Poster Presentation,Matchstick Convos,What\'s the MVP?,5 Whys"
 attribution_notes: "No copyright stuff."
 why_these_categories: "This tool provides a means for everyone in the group to participate and express their thoughts and opinions without actually needing to verbally respond.
 The bigger the group the better, because you’ll have a wider range of statements shared, showcasing the variety of perspectives in the group through movement.
 At times, there will be several islands of belief, which can suddenly transform into one unified continent.
 This allows the entire group to get a sense of where the rest of the group is quickly on a wide range of ideas."
 modifying_group: "For small groups, designate an area within your larger space for each group (e.g., divide the room into quadrants for four groups).
 Change the goals slightly: challenge participants within each small group to make statements in response to the prompt that results in everyone in their group standing near them.
 As long as there’s disagreement (distance between participants), they need to keep revising the statement until everyone can agree (or they give up, or run out of time).
 Once every small group is in agreement (or they run out of time), have them share the statement with the full group, and invite the other groups’ participants to respond with movement.
 Did you find a statement everyone in the room agrees with?
 You can repeat this several times, giving the groups short time limits (e.g., 3 minutes) for each prompt."